redpencilio/docker-virtuoso/README.md

 NOTE: Upgrading virtuoso is a procedure to be done with great care, make sure to have backups before starting.

 ### 1. dump nquads
-When upgrading it's recommend (and sometimes required!) to first dump to quads using the `dump_nquads` procedure:
+When upgrading it's recommended (and sometimes required!) to first dump to quads using the `dump_nquads` procedure:
 ```sh
 docker compose exec virtuoso isql-v
 SQL> dump_nquads ('dumps', 1, 1000000000, 1);